Breakthrough/PySceneDetect/README.md

     scenedetect --input myvideo.mp4 detect-content list-scenes -o myvideo_scenes.csv

-To automatically split the input video into scenes with a statsfile specified (requires `ffmpeg` or `mkvmerge` to be installed):
+To automatically split the input video into scenes using stream copying (default) with a statsfile specified (requires `ffmpeg` or `mkvmerge` to be installed):

     scenedetect --input myvideo.mp4 --statsfile myvideo.stats.csv detect-content split-video

-To automatically split the input video in *precise* mode (re-encodes input, requires `ffmpeg` to be installed):
+To automatically split the input video in *precise* mode (re-encodes input, slower but frame-perfect accuracy for output files, requires `ffmpeg` to be installed):

     scenedetect --input myvideo.mp4 --statsfile myvideo.stats.csv detect-content split-video -p